tfla/aoc/README.md

 # aoc
-My solutions for Advent of Code
+My solutions for Advent of Code, implemented in bash.